EdgeVerve/oe-kafka/README.md

 <a name="Configuration"></a>
 ## Configuration
 The *oe-kafka* module features can be configured via the `server/config.json` file.
-The following example shows the minimum parameters required in this file:
+The following example shows the structure of the kafka configuration in this file:

 **server/config.json**